giobbu/Geo-Kafka-SparkStreaming/README.md

 ## 0. Docker installation

 Docker is a software container platform, which allows to isolate OS environments.
 Its main benefits over virtual machines are a reduced footprint (starting from 60MB for a Linux distribution - for example [ubuntu](https://hub.docker.com/_/ubuntu/)), and an easy way reconfigure an OS environment.
-Note: The Docker container for this course is 5GB, mostly due to the Anaconda (>1GB) and Spark (>1GB) distributions.
-A VirtualBox VM with the same configuration would take around 9GB.
+Note: The Docker container for this course is 7.7GB, mostly due to the Anaconda (>1GB) and Spark (>1GB) distributions.

 For more information on Docker, see: